 Most adults would admit to nervousness if told they were to appear before a “board of review.”
 Imagine how a boy must feel.
 A certain level of formality and meaningful questioning should exist, but it is important that the atmosphere be relaxed and that the review is conducted with the Scout Law in mind.
 It may help if the unit leader introduces the candidate, and if a few minutes are spent getting acquainted.

 The unit leader may remain in the room, but only to observe, not to participate unless called upon.
 The number of “observers” at a board of review should otherwise be minimized.
 The members of the board of review, however, have the authority to exclude the unit leader or any other observers if they believe their presence will inhibit open and forthright discussion.
 Youth observers are not permitted in boards of review for Boy Scouting advancement.

 The Scout’s parents, relatives, or guardians should not be in attendance in any capacity—not as members of the board, as observers, or even as the unit leader.
 Their presence can change the discussion dynamics.
 In cases where parents or guardians insist on attending a board of review, they should be counseled that their presence can change how their son addresses questions, and that the opportunity to further self-reliance and courage may be lessened.
 However, if parents or guardians still insist on being present, they must be permitted to attend as observers.
-For Scouts with special needs, see additional information under topic 10.2.2.0.
+For Scouts with special needs, see additional information under topic "Advancement for Boy Scouts and Varsity Scouts With Special Needs," 10.2.2.0.

 The BSA discourages mock or practice boards of review.
 “Practice” reviews may imply that board members will ask predetermined questions or that the board of review is anticipated to be other than a positive experience.
 Instead, the advancement committee should aim for unrehearsed, spontaneous answers revealing character, citizenship, and personal fitness at the boards of review.